 Postal vote applications closed at 7pm Monday, 16 March 2020.

-Postal votes must be completed by 6pm on election day (Saturday, 28 March 2020) and the ECQ must receive your postal vote no later than 5pm on Tuesday, 7 April 2020.
-This is the same date as the close of postal votes for the 2020 local government elections.
+Postal votes were to be completed by 6pm on election day (Saturday, 28 March 2020) and received by the ECQ no later than 5pm on Tuesday, 7 April 2020 in order to be included in the count.

 Telephone voting closed at 6pm Saturday, 28 March 2020.